Purplepie/symbol-spacer-sketch-plugin/README.md

 As a default, the spacings layer names should always start with "@spacing": @spacing-16, spacing / @spacing-32,...
 This is the naming we use, but you can change this to match your own conventions in the Settings.

-Unlike Sketch’s own default setting, **our plugin updates the layer name to match the name of the updated symbol**.
+Unlike Sketch’s own default setting, our plugin updates the layer name to match the name of the updated symbol.

 ![Symbol Spacer](https://raw.githubusercontent.com/novemberfiveco/symbol-spacer-sketch-plugin/master/src/images/spacing-plugin.gif)